The 100 best horror films

 The result may surprise you: while the top ten may be stuffed with big hitters, the full list is wonderfully unpredictable and packed with oddball leftfield choices.
 But what about your opinion?

-As always, we're keen to know what we got wrong and what we got right, so leave your opinionated rants ('Where the hell was Leprechaun: Back 2 tha Hood?!') in the comments below.
+As always, we're keen to know what we got wrong and what we got right, so leave your opinionated rants ("Where the hell was I Bought a Vampire Motorcycle?!") on Facebook or on Twitter using #besthorrorfilms or in the comments below.
 Meanwhile, enjoy the list and prepare to be frightened.
 Very, very frightened.

 Come and See (1985)